EpicWiz/Simple-Recaptcha-Contact-Form/README.md

 Go ahead and insert your label name `Contact Form` or whatever you want, then click the circle next to `reCAPTCHA V2`.

 After you click that circle the `Domains` text box will appear.
-This is where you will enter all the domain names that be authorized to use this `site key` and `secret`.
+This is where you will enter all the domain names that will be authorized to use this `site key` and `secret`.

 Although you could use the same key/secret pair for multiple websites, you should try to make a new one for each site in my opinion.
 It's better practice, and will help you better narrow down security issues in the future should a number of things I can think of right now happen.